SolePera/solepera.github.io/_pubs/DESIRES21-SearchRoles.md

 ---

 {: .citation}
 Monica Landoni, Theo Huibers, Mohammad Aliannejadi, Emiliana Murgia, and Maria Soledad Pera.
 2021. ["Getting to Know You: Search Logs and Expert Grading to Define Children's Search Roles in the Classroom"](#).
 In <cite>Proceedings of the 2nd International Conference on Design of Experimental Search & Information REtrieval Systems</cite> (DESIRES).
-To appear pp.

 ## Abstract